kazekyo/automerge-spider/README.md

 # Automerge-Spider
-Automerge-Spider is a library to enable scaling of servers when using [Automerge](https://github.com/automerge/automerge) for real-time communication.
+Automerge-Spider is a library that enables you to scale servers when using [Automerge](https://github.com/automerge/automerge) for real-time communication.

 If you are using Automerge on client/server model, Automerge-Spider allows servers to share document changes with each other in real-time via Redis.
-Even if the clients are connected to different servers, clients can see the changes they have made to each other.
+Though clients are connected to different servers, they can receive the changes in the document made by other clients.

-For example, Autoemrge-Spider can be used in implementations such as collaborative editing where the client and server communicate in real-time.
+Autoemrge-Spider can be used in implementations such as collaborative editing where clients and servers communicate with each other in real-time.

 ## Getting Started
 ```